What Kind of Pain are You Experiencing?

 Many people initially seek out a chiropractic care for issues such as neck pain and low back pain, and they are surprised to find out what other types of treatments a chiropractor can provide.
 Our doctors at Mountain View Pain Center are also able to perform physical therapy.
 We see all types of sports related injuries such as plantar fasciitis, ankle sprains, knee rehab, shoulder and wrists sprains, as well as the more common cases such as neck and back pain, and disc related injuries.

 Through this combination of treatments, chiropractors are also able to help you work on your posture from scoliosis treatment, to better ergonomic function in the work place.
-If you have any questions about your injury and how chiropractic may help you, please read our chiropractic FAQs or contact one of our offices and ask to speak with one of the doctors on how they may be able to assist you.
+If you have any questions about your injury and how chiropractic may help you, please contact one of our offices and ask to speak with one of the doctors on how they may be able to assist you.